Ngazetungue/login-out/README.md

 # login-out
-A repo for login system using Django, that will hone beginners development skills and also helping them to learn the functioning of login systems from a Developer’s point of view.
+A repo for login system using Django.
+It will hone beginners development skills and also helping them to learn the functioning of login systems from a Developer’s point of view.

 #### The project still in progress